Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 Operating on memory that is contiguous allows the CPU to place the entire memory in the cache at once, and as a result is more performant.
-The performance difference won't be noticeable for our small example `a` above, which is small enough to fix in cache entirely, but it matters for larger arrays.
+The performance difference won't be noticeable for our small example `a` above, which is small enough to fit in cache entirely, but it matters for larger arrays.
 Compare the time to sum along `a[0]` or `a[..., 0]` for C and Fortran ordered arrays for a 3-dimensional array with a million elements (using [IPython](https://ipython.org/)'s `%timeit`):